rtm-rs/rtm-rs.github.io/source/content/docs/learn/django-sqlalchemy.md

 ## NEXT

-To further understand ROM it is recommended to review the [Core section](/learn/core/5.2) page followed by the guides under Core.
+To further understand RTM it is recommended to review the [Core section](/learn/core/5.2) page followed by the guides under Core.